About This Chapter

 4. Rotational Dynamics & Torque

-After watching this lesson, you will be able to explain what torque is conceptually and mathematically, and use both the equation and Newton's 1st Law for rotation to solve problems involving torque.
+After watching this lesson, you will be able to explain what torque is conceptually and mathematically and use both the equation and Newton's First Law for rotation to solve problems involving torque.
 A short quiz will follow.

 5. Rotational Inertia & Change of Speed